OpenAudible Documentation

 The list of your books.
 Click on a book and the book's information will populate into the "Audiobook Info" panel.

 An icon on the left side shows the book's status.
-The status icons available are:
+The following status icons are available:

 Menus